-At Anglia Ruskin, we recognise the need to provide our students with more than just academic or theoretical insight.
+At ARU, we recognise the need to provide our students with more than just academic or theoretical insight.
 When our graduates head out into the world beyond our University, they need practical skills plus a deep understanding of how their newly acquired knowledge can be applied to best effect.
 That’s why we have such a strong focus on providing opportunities that enhance the student experience.

 However, some students are unable to afford the additional cost associated with these experiences.
 But thanks to the generosity of our support network, many have been able to take part in events that have added enormous value to their studies.

 Examples include providing First Aid training for 20 Foundation Public Service students, equipping them with essential life-saving skills that can prove so valuable in their work with disadvantaged groups and across diverse public services.
 Donations also allowed us to fund a workshop led by a world-leading expert in infant sleep – helping our midwifery students learn more about Sudden Infant Death Syndrome.

 Donor-funded events like these deliver important benefits, both to our students and the communities they live and work in, yet they wouldn’t be possible without the generosity of our support network.